-In order to increase bakery sales, it is important to target what your customer wants.
-This article will discuss some strategies that can be used to increase sales in a bakery business, without costing you the earth to implement!
-So read on to find out how you can increase sales in your bakery or micro-bakery business.
+To increase bakery sales, it’s important to target what your customer wants.
+This article will discuss some strategies that can be used to increase sales in a bakery business without costing you the earth to implement!
+One of the biggest challenges of being a bakery owner is to increase sales whilst making your bakery business profitable.
+So read on to find out how you can increase sales in your bakery or micro-bakery business without breaking the bank!

-The first question you should be asking is who are you trying to sell your bakery products to?
+The first question you should be asking is, “who are you trying to sell your bakery products to?”
 Whilst you might naturally think that broadening your customer base should be your ambition, but really you want to carve out a specific niche to target.
-This will ender customers to love your bakery and is the first step into turning your business into a brand.
+This will bring customers to love your bakery and is the first step into turning your business into a brand.

 Tapping into current market trends such as high protein products, gluten-free, low fat or using local produce is a sure way to achieve this.